silitics/rugpi/www/docs/ctrl/over-the-air-updates.md

 Committing an update is up to the concrete update workflow of the application.
 If you want to automatically commit the hot set during the boot process, you may enable the `rugpi-auto-commit` recipe.
-Note that this recipe installs an equally named Systemd service which will also commit an old version if booted into with the rollback feature (see bellow).
+Note that this recipe installs an equally named Systemd service which will also commit an old version if booted into with the rollback feature (see below).

 [^3]: Using the `rugpi-ctrl` command line tool.